airi175/Airi116-pico-detection-algo-rs/README.md

 ## Example

-To run CLI example, which takes an imag
+To run CLI example, which takes an image, finds all faces, detects some landmarks and pupils:

+> **NOTE**: [Git LFS](https://git-lfs.github.com/) is needed to resolve binary